By: David M.H. Mclemore

-- Road conditions needed much improvement and Mercedes-Benz are one of the few car makes that would last longer in harsh road conditions.
+- Road conditions needed much improvement and Mercedes-Benz is one of the few cars made that would last longer in harsh road conditions.

-- Albanian’s think Mercedes-Benz are the best.
-Often Mercedes will be referred as the “king” of cars.
+- Albanians think Mercedes-Benz is the best.
+Often Mercedes will be referred to as the “king” of cars.

-Be aware, by the time you leave Albania you may be longing a Mercedes-Benz!
+Be aware, by the time you leave Albania you may be longing for a Mercedes-Benz!